quidprocrow/javascript-continued-learning/README.md

 // After a tic, prints 4 three times.
 // The asynchronous function, setTimeout, is called when the for loop is done
 // and has access to its parent scope's variables.
-// When the for loop is over, the value of i is for.
+// When the for loop is over, the value of i is 4.
-// So it prints the value of i at time of execution.
+// It prints the value of i at time of the callback function's execution.
 ```

 This should be kind of funky to you, but talking about variables should help.